 God came in and supped with me, and I with him, and He never left; this body became the temple where he took up residence.

-St Francis of Assisi called his body, Brother Ass.
-The donkey that bore the real him.
+St Francis of Assisi, the inspired thirteenth century monk, described his body as Brother Ass; the donkey that bore the real him.
 As CS Lewis says, no one in his right senses can revere or hate a donkey.
-It is is a useful, sturdy, lazy, obstinate, patient, lovable and infuriating beast, said he.
+It is useful and sturdy, but lazy; an obstinate, lovable and infuriating beast, said he.

 And I think many of us can identify with that.
-But you know what is interesting.
-Brother Ass, this infuriating body, does not bear just you and me; it carries Almighty God too.
+But you know what is interesting?
+Brother Ass, this infuriating body, does not bear just you and me; he carries Almighty God too.

 The hands and feet, the heart and mind of Brother Ass, are the very limbs that do the work of God in the world.